 Nor I half turn to go yet turning stay.

 In these two lines of ‘Remember’ by Christina Rossetti, the speaker says why her lover should remember her.
 As at the time of leaving this earthly burden, it will be impossible for him to hold her by the hand.
 Nor can she come back from halfway and turn to bid adieu to her love.
 The argument is solid yet emotional.
 There is a sense of realism as well as the fear of death in the speaker’s tone.
-Whatsoever, the poet by referring to holding hands presents physical touch as a symbol of trust.
-Moreover, the poet wishes to turn back when she will be nearing her death as he was always there to hold her hands.
+Whatsoever, the poet, by referring to holding hands, present physical touch as a symbol of trust.
+Moreover, the poet wishes to turn back when she is nearing her death as he was always there to hold her hands.
 They weren’t ever alone in this journey.
 Hence, in the future, she feels sad about her lonely journey to oblivion.

 Remember me when no more day by day

 You tell me of our future that you plann’d: